Microsoft/BashOnWindows/CONTRIBUTING.md

 #### Submitting logs

-To submit the details logs, see the instructions in the [Additional information](#7-additional-information) section.
-Do not attach them to GitHub issues, as they may contain sensitive information.
+To submit the details logs, attach them to your GitHub issue.